Maxwell's House of Abilities Team

-Graduated from University of Houston Downtown with a Bachelors of Science degree in Political Science and a minor in Psychology.
+Katherine Graduated from University of Houston Downtown with a Bachelors of Science degree in Political Science and a minor in Psychology.
 She also has a Lifetime Certification as a Paraprofessional in the State of Texas.

-She has worked in the educational system for over twenty years in both the Aldine ISD and Houston ISD school districts.
+Katherine has worked in the educational system for over twenty years in both the Aldine ISD and Houston ISD school districts.
 Throughout Katherine’s long career in education she has worked as a paraprofessional and substitute teacher in both elementary and secondary education.
 Some of the schools she worked at are considered second chance for at risk students.
 Taking into consideration some of the children needs she has sponsored programs like The Houston Can Academy North step team (The Diamonds) that helped uplift and encourage self esteem in each student involved.
 The Diamonds Assisted at the Houston food bank and helped by spending time with and offering assistance to senior citizens.